 Because Divine Consciousness is purely spiritual in nature, it's completely hidden from view.
 We cannot know it objectively, because it's the very source and substance of our being.
 As such, its exact character is mysterious and paradoxical.
 Some view it as the impersonal and non-dual reality underlying the manifest creation.
 Others view it as the Creator and Supreme Divine Being.
 In truth, both views are correct.
 And at the same time, Divine Consciousness transcends all conceptual limitations.

-Individual consciousness is a natural phenomenon which arises in the mind.
-The light of Divine Consciousness produces a reflection in the intellect, which the lower mind mistakes for an independent, separate self...or a sense of "me".
-Like a dream, or a mirage in the desert, this reflection is a spontaneous appearance which has no basis in reality.
+Individual consciousness is a natural phenomenon which arises in the mind, where the light of Divine Consciousness produces a reflection, or a sense of "me".
+Like a dream, or a mirage in the desert, this reflection is a spontaneous appearance which has no absolute basis in reality.
 Although we take ourselves to be separate individuals, this is only how it appears in the mind.
 In truth, there is only Divine Consciousness, reflecting in different minds like the moon reflecting in different pots of water.

 Just as sunlight can be separated into different bands of color, the reflection of individual consciousness can be separated into different planes of experience.
 Each plane corresponds to a particular type of body, or platform of conscious experience. (see Illustrations) These are actually two sides of the same coin.
 For example, the physical body is the platform of experience for the physical plane.
 As a result, the physical body and the physical plane are two aspects of the same experience and cannot be separated from one another.